sn0wm1x/.github/profile/README.md

 # Project SN0WM1X

-Welcome, this organization mainly contains projects related to OS and Nix.
+Welcome, this organization mainly contains repository related to OS and Nix.

 You can also check out [my contributions at Nixpkgs](https://github.com/NixOS/nixpkgs/pulls?q=is%3Apr+sort%3Aupdated-desc+author%3Akwaa).